Kent State Creates Emergency Fund to Help Students Financially During COVID-19 Crisis

 ”These funds will help students who need it most and will keep them on track to their ultimate goal: graduation,” said Steve Sokany, Kent State vice president for institutional advancement and executive director of the Kent State University Foundation.
 “Perhaps most importantly, it’s a reminder to our students that we are here for them.
 They are a part of our Kent State family, and we are in this together.”

 In order to distribute funds quickly and efficiently, Kent State is streamlining the application process.
 Undergraduate and graduate students who are experiencing a financial need and who are attending any of the university’s eight campuses may apply.
-More detailed instructions regarding the application process will be released in the coming days.

 Those interested in supporting this fund can visit the Pay It Flash Forward Emergency Fund page.